nqdo26/Project_LuanVan/README.md

+Graduation Thesis Project
-# GoOhNo - AI-POWERED PERSONAL TRAVEL PLANNER WEB APP – GRADUATION THESIS PROJECT
+# GoOhNo - AI-POWERED PERSONAL TRAVEL PLANNER WEB APP

 A platform for exploring travel reviews and generating customized itineraries with the assistance of AI.